Dave Min: Early life and career

 Min was born on March 5, 1976, in Providence, Rhode Island, and raised in Palo Alto, California.
 His parents immigrated to the United States from South Korea in 1972 to pursue doctoral degrees at Brown University.
-He attended the University of Pennsylvania, earning a Bachelor of Science in economics from the Wharton School and a Bachelor of Arts in philosophy from the School of Arts and Sciences, both in 1999.
+He is an Eagle Scout.
+He attended the University of Pennsylvania, earning a Bachelor of Science in economics from the Wharton School and a Bachelor of Arts in philosophy from the School of Arts and Sciences, both in 1999, graduating magna cum laude and Phi Beta Kappa.
 He then attended Harvard Law School, where he earned his Juris Doctor in 2002.

 After graduating from Harvard Law School, Min worked in financial regulation as a staff attorney at the U.S. Securities and Exchange Commission, as a counsel to Senator Chuck Schumer on the U.S. Senate Banking Committee, and as counsel and senior policy advisor to the Joint Economic Committee.
 In 2009, he joined the Center for American Progress, a liberal think tank, as its associate director for financial markets policy and supervisor of its Mortgage Finance Working Group.

 He became an assistant law professor at the University of California, Irvine in 2012 and focused on banking law, capital markets, and real estate finance.
-The same year, he testified about the impact of Dodd-Frank Financial Regulations to the House Financial Services Subcommittee.
+The same year, he testified about the impact of Dodd-Frank Financial Regulations to the House Financial Services Subcommittee, one of six instances where he testified before Congress.
 He passed the California bar exam in 2022.